naninovel/docs/docs/en/guide/expressions.md

 ## Adding Custom Queries

-It's possible to add custom expression queries by annotating a public static C# method with the `ExpressionQuery` attribute; the method must have a compatible signature and will then automatically become available in script expressions.
+It's possible to add custom expression queries by annotating a public static C# method with the `ExpressionQuery` attribute; the method must have a compatible signature and will then automatically become available in scenario expressions.

 Only [simple](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/types#simple-types) and string types are supported as argument and return types.
 It's also possible to use a single variadic (`params` keyword) argument; mixing a variadic with other arguments is not supported.